JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 </p>

 * **Usage**<br/>
-You can click on the Bloch Sphere and use the bottons on the left and right side to change equation on the top.<br/>
+You can click on the Bloch Sphere and use the buttons on the left and right side to change equation on the top.<br/>
 You can turn the bloch sphere itself and view it from different angle.

 * **Stop**<br/>